 Some organizations would love for you to believe that Savannah cats are wild and that they do not make good pets.
 This is simply not true!
 Savannah cats are loving, intelligent, energetic, and exotic looking members of many families worldwide.

-The Savannah Cat Association recommends later generation kittens F3 and later for families with very small children.
+The Savannah Cat Association recommends later generation kittens F3 and later for families with very small children who are not yet reasoning age.